 • Allegation of discriminatory treatment on the part of the decision makers.

-rGrade appeals should be conducted according to the process outlined in Section 6.5 of the Code of Student Rights and Responsibilities.
+This appeal procedure is not to be used for academic decisions rendered by a program that can be properly judged only by specialists with content-area expertise, including but not limited to a determination if a student’s performance on an examination, a dissertation proposal, or a dissertation is satisfactory.
+This procedure also should not be used in place of any existing appeal procedure regarding certain academic decisions, including but not limited to decisions rendered pursuant to the Student Academic Ethics Policy and decisions made pursuant to the Student Code.
+Grade appeals should be conducted according to the process outlined in the university Grade Appeal Policy.

-When an appellant alleges violation of approved departmental, collegiate, or university policies, including those set forth in the Graduate Catalog, then he or she must cite the specific policies that the decision makers failed to follow.
-When filing an appeal, the appellant must also provide a summary of the way(s) in which the policies were violated and how such violation(s) adversely affected the appellant.
+When an appellant alleges violation of approved departmental, collegiate, or university policies, including those set forth in the Graduate Catalog, then they must cite the specific policies the decision makers failed to follow.
+When filing an appeal, the appellant must also provide a summary of the way(s) the policies were violated and how such violation(s) adversely affected the appellant.

 Unfair treatment is defined as decisions that are arbitrary or capricious or are clearly not supported by the evidence.
-When an appellant alleges unfair treatment on the part of the decision makers, then he or she must cite the specific treatment engaged in by the decision maker.
+When an appellant alleges unfair treatment on the part of the decision makers, then theymust cite the specific treatment engaged in by the decision maker.
 When filing an appeal, the appellant must also provide a summary of the reasons why the decision in question was clearly not merited by the evidence available to the decision makers and must also attach to the summary specific and detailed evidence in support of the reasons listed in the summary.

 Discriminatory treatment is defined as decisions based upon constitutionally or statutorily prohibited reasons, including unlawful discrimination.
-When an appellant alleges discriminatory treatment on the part of the decision maker(s), then he or she must cite the specific treatment engaged in by the decision maker(s).
-When requesting an appeal, the appellant must also provide a summary of the prohibited reasons upon which he or she believes the decision was based.
+When an appellant alleges discriminatory treatment on the part of the decision maker(s), then theymust cite the specific treatment engaged in by the decision maker(s).
+When requesting an appeal, the appellant must also provide a summary of the prohibited reasons upon which they believe the decision was based.
 These prohibited reasons are contained within the Ball State University anti-discrimination policy.
 The appellant must provide a detailed summary of the evidence that supports the appellant’s allegation.

-When a request for reconsideration or appeal is filed that alleges discriminatory treatment on the part of the decision makers, a representative from the Office of University Compliance shall serve in an advisory capacity to the committee or hearing panel at each level of appeal.
+When a request for reconsideration or appeal is filed that alleges discriminatory treatment on the part of the decision makers, a representative from the Office of Employee Relations shall serve in an advisory capacity to the committee or hearing panel at each level of appeal.

 IV.
 Actions of the Appellant

 Appeals must be considered first at the departmental (if no appropriate department, appeal goes directly to the college) and college level before being forwarded to the Graduate Education Committee (GEC).
-Graduate students must initiate an appeal by submitting a formal written request for the adverse decision to be reviewed to the department chairperson (or college dean, if appropriate) within 10 working days of the date of the adverse decision.
+Graduate students must initiate an appeal by submitting a formal written request for the adverse decision to be reviewed to the department chairperson (or college dean, if appropriate) within 10 school days of the date of the adverse decision.
+“School day” does not include Saturday or Sunday, nor does it include any day on which there are no scheduled university classes.
+The appeal submitted must include the written exchanges and documentation regarding the adverse decision.
+There is a 25-page maximum on such materials.
+The written exchanges must include the original date stamps.
+If more than 25 pages of materials are available, the student should include only the most relevant information showing violation of procedures, unfair treatment, or discriminatory treatment and provide details on any additional materials that can be provided, if needed.

 V. Actions of the Department